magiclamp32/RetroPie-Extra2/README.md

 ## Remove

-The following commands remove RetroPie-Extra your Raspberry Pi
+The following commands will remove RetroPie-Extra from your system.

 ```bash
 cd ~